 This part of the Pembrokeshire coast offers a range of accommodation.
 St Bride’s Spa Hotel is a favourite or check out the Gower Hotel within the village of Saundersfoot.
 The Wiseman’s Bridge Inn and Amroth Castle both offer a variety of accommodation.
-Mellieha offers B&B in airy spacious rooms in Amroth, and back in Saundersfoot, try Nythfa Guesthouse.
-You’ll find the highly acclaimed Coast restaurant at Coppet Hall Beach, and a variety of great eating places from the Beachside Barbecue and the Mulberry Restaurant in Saundersfoot and the Temple Bar Inn at Amroth.
-Pub lovers have a wide selection to choose from .
+Mellieha offers B&B in airy, spacious rooms in Amroth and, back in Saundersfoot, try Nythfa Guesthouse.
+You’ll find the highly acclaimed Coast restaurant at Coppet Hall Beach and a variety of great eating places, from the Beachside Barbecue and the Mulberry Restaurant in Saundersfoot, to the Temple Bar Inn at Amroth.
+Pub-lovers also have a wide selection to choose from.

 NEED TO KNOW

-Dogs: Restrictions apply May to September on some parts of Saundersfoot and Amroth.
-Coppet Hall operates a ‘voluntary’ dog ban during this period.
+Dogs: Restrictions apply May to September on some parts of Saundersfoot and Amroth beaches; Coppet Hall operates a ‘voluntary’ dog ban during this period.

 Saundersfoot Boat Trips http://www.saundersfootboattrips.co.uk/ 01834 811027